Christian Education Staff and Volunteers

 Vasiliki Oldziey; (512) 694-7073; firstname.lastname@example.org

 Vasiliki (Billie) holds a B.A. in Humanities and Dance from Wayne State University in Detroit, MI. and a certificate in the Laban/Bartnieff System of Movement Analysis, NYC.
-Vasiliki previously taught dance/mime/movement classes for children in the Central Texas region.
-Currently she is working as a vision and hearing screener for the Austin, Texas school district.
-For the past 25 years, Vasiliki has either taught Church School or acted as director at St. Elias Orthodox Church in Austin.
+She is a second grade teacher at Christ the Savior Academy, an Orthodox Christian Classical school in Wichita, Ks.
+Vasiliki previously taught dance/mime/movement classes for children in the Central Texas region and was a substitute teacher and vision and hearing screener for the Austin, Texas school district for nine years.
+For 27 years, Vasiliki either taught Church School or acted as the director Church School at St. Elias Orthodox Church in Austin.
 In 1995, along with the V. Rev. James Kenna, she helped to establish and served as editor of the quarterly publication, The Children's Magazine for Orthodox Christian Children.
-Vasiliki has also written articles for The Handmaiden.
-For the past 12 years, she has been studying iconography with master iconographer, Vladislav Andrejev and iconographer, Irene Perez-Omer and has received commissions to write icons for private prayer, for Camp St. Raphael and portable icons for churches.
-She served as the Southwest Region Writing Festival Coordinator and currently is the DOWAMA Coordinator for Christian Education and the Creative Festivals.
+For the past 14 years, she has been studying iconography and writing icons.
+She has received commissions to write icons for private prayer, for Camp St. Raphael and portable icons for churches.
+She served as the Southwest Region Writing Festival Coordinator and as the DOWAMA Coordinator of the Creative Festivals.
 Vasiliki also serves as a co-chair of the DOWAMA Sacred Arts Committee, established by His Grace, Bishop Basil.
 She has led workshops for church school teachers and adult Christian education.
-Most importantly, Vasiliki is the (proud) mom of Nicholas, who has just started his college education.
+Most importantly, Vasiliki is the proud mom of Nicholas, an art major in college.

 Worcester and New England